sumcumo/vue-datepicker/README.md

 # Datepicker

-This is a fork from the project [vuejs-datepicker](https://github.com/charliekassel/vuejs-datepicker) what is licensed under the [MIT](https://github.com/charliekassel/vuejs-datepicker/blob/master/LICENSE) license.
+This is a fork from the project [vuejs-datepicker](https://github.com/charliekassel/vuejs-datepicker) which is licensed under the [MIT](https://github.com/charliekassel/vuejs-datepicker/blob/master/LICENSE) license.
 Thanks to the original creators [charliekassel](https://github.com/charliekassel) for the great work.

 A datepicker Vue component.
 Compatible with Vue 2.x.